-This Earth Day, Stick a Fork in the Climate Crisis by Eating Vegan
+This Earth Day, Stick a Fork in the Climate Catastrophe by Going Vegan

-The food you eat says a lot about your carbon footprint, which is why on April 22, PETA’s launching “Go Vegan for the Earth Day,” a new campaign urging everyone to eat vegan for the day, at least.
+The food you eat says a lot about your carbon footprint, which is why on April 22, PETA’s celebrating the second annual “Go Vegan for the Earth” Day, a campaign urging everyone to go vegan for the day, at least.

 Earth Day FAQs